 - Minimum Share Capital:

-- The minimum share capital for a limited liability company (LLC) in Poland is 5,000 PLN
+- Required capital for a limited liability company (LLC) in Poland is 5,000 PLN.

-- Under MiCA, additional capital will be required before applying for a CASP license, depending on the license class, with the starting threshold beginning at 50,000 EUR for Class 1 CASPs.
+- Under MiCA, additional capital is required before applying for the CASP license, depending on the license class (starting from 50,000 EUR for Class 1 CASPs).

 Personnel Requirements

-- For effective communication with Polish regulators, appointing a locally based AML officer may be recommended.
+- For smoother communication with regulators, appointing a Poland-based AML officer is recommended.

-- Legalaes can provide a local AML officer upon request, ensuring compliance and seamless regulatory interactions.
+- Legalaes can assist with local AML officer placement upon request.

 - Director:

-- Legalaes provides tailored staffing solutions to ensure compliance with all regulatory requirements.
+- Legalaes provides staffing solutions to help meet these regulatory standards.

 Eriks Fijalovs